flexera-public/right_st/README.md

     -p, --published: When downloading RightScripts, first check if it's published in the MultiCloud marketplace and insert a link to the published script if so.
+    -i, --images: When specifying MultiCloudImages, use Format 4.
+This fully specifies all cloud/image/instance type combinations to completely manage the MultiCloudImage in the YAML.

 right_st st validate <path>...
   Validate a ServerTemplate YAML document